eddyyxxyy/ToTemp/docs/source/installation_usage.rst

-        And here we can see the "real representation" of the objects, shown by **__repr__** special method, that specifies its nature (like which scale it is and it's value, and we can create a "new" object with those representations).
+        And here we can see the "real representation" of the objects, shown by **__repr__** special method, that specifies its nature (which scale it is and it's value, and we can create a "new" object with those representations).

     From line 15, 16, 17 and 18::